 - Duclos DD, Hargis AM, Hanley PW.
 Pathogenesis of canine interdigital palmar and plantar comedones and follicular cysts, and their response to laser surgery.
 Vet Dermatol 2008;19(3):134-141.

 - Gross, T. L. et al. “Interdigital Furunculosis.”
 Skin Diseases of the Dog and Cat Clinical and Histopathologic Diagnosis.
 Ames, IA: Blackwell Science Ltd, 2009.

 - Scott, D. W, W. H Miller Jr, and C. E Griffin.
 “Bacterial Skin Diseases.”
 Muller and Kirk’s Small animal dermatology.
 6th ed.
 Philadelphia: W.B.
 Saunders, 2001.
 304-06.

 - Duclos DD, “Canine Pododermatitis” Clinical Dermatology – Veterinary Clinics of NA, Sm Anim.
 Practice, V43, No1, Jan 2013, DO Morris, RA Kennis Editors, Philadelphia, PA, Elsevier

 David D. Duclos, DVM, Dipl.
 ACVD, is a small-animal practitioner in Lynnwood, Wash., where he is the owner and clinical dermatologist at the Animal Skin and Allergy Clinic.
 He completing a residency in veterinary dermatology at the University of Pennsylvania.
 He currently also teaches dermatology to senior veterinary students from various veterinary schools as externs at his clinic.

-This Education Center article was underwritten by Aesculight of Woodinville, Wash., manufacturer of the only American-made surgical veterinary CO2 laser.
+This Education Center article was underwritten by Aesculight of Bothell, Wash., manufacturer of the only American-made surgical veterinary CO2 laser.